Skid Case Study: Footprint Reduction

 Industry experts in skid manufacturing know the importance of available space on their skid system especially when the skid system occupies valuable floor space.
 The problem with size is amplified with larger line sizes, since the actuator required becomes progressively larger.

-Easytork actuator compliments the skid manufacturing market requirements with an actuator that is the not only the smallestin-class actuator but is also the lightest-in-class actuator in the market
+Easytork actuator complements the skid manufacturing market requirements with an actuator that is the not only the smallestin-class actuator but is also the lightest-in-class actuator in the market

 A global skid manufacturer was battling a combination of size and weight limitations.
 The problem was compounded by one of the processes utilizing a cavity filled seat, which doubles the valve’s original torque; resulting in the actuator size and weight exceeding the available space and support structure available.